How to Travel Around the Cook Islands

 1. International Flights – The Main Way to Get to the Cook Islands

 Let’s start with how you get to the Cook Islands.
 Most travellers get here by international flight.
 All international flights arrive at Rarotonga International Airport (RAR), located next to the capital, Avarua.
 The majority of international flights depart from Auckland taking around four hours.
-Flights are also available from Sydney and Papeete.
+Flights are also available from Sydney, Honolulu and Papeete.
 Find out more about which airlines fly to the Cook Islands, as well as how to get a good deal in Which Airlines Fly to Rarotonga & the Cook Islands?

 Note that on arrival, you will be asked questions concerning biosecurity and, the one that trips many travellers, “Where are you staying?”
 Find out more about the arrival formalities in our guide, Arriving in Rarotonga: Airport Customs, Biosecurity & the Arrival Process.